leoprover/scala-tptp-parser/README.md

 Scala TPTP parser
 ========

-`scala-tptp-parser` is a library for parsing the input languages of the [TPTP infrastructure](http://tptp.org).
+`scala-tptp-parser` is a Scala library (for Scala 2.13.x) for parsing the input languages of the [TPTP infrastructure](http://tptp.org).

 The package contains a data structure for the abstract syntax tree (AST) of the parsed input as well as the parser for the different language of the TPTP, see http://tptp.org for details.
 In particular, the parser supports: